OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 Below are the types of Data we collect about Foursquare Users and the ways in which we may collect, use and share that Data.

-What Data Does Foursquare Collect?Data You Provide To Us
+What Data Does Foursquare CollectData You Provide To Us:

 We receive and store Data that you provide to us when you create an account and use our Consumer Services.
 When you create an account, we may collect your full name, email address, phone number, birthday, gender, the city in which you created your account, and where applicable, your Twitter, Facebook or Google username and other Data if you create an account using your third party log-in credentials (please see “Data Received From Third Parties” below).
-As you interact with us and use our Consumer Services, we may also collect other Data that you directly provide to us, which may include pictures that you choose to upload to your account, any restaurant or other venue searches you make, your likes, who you follow, check-ins, comments or tips you make, whether you have created or edited venues, and any other Data that you volunteer to us.
+As you interact with us and use our Consumer Services, we may also collect other Data that you directly provide to us, which may include pictures that you choose to upload to your account, any restaurant or other venue searches you make, your likes, who you follow, check-ins, comments or tips you make, whether you have created or edited venues, and any other Data that you voluntarily provide to us.

-Data Collected When You Use Our Consumer Services
+Data Collected When You Use Our Consumer Services:

 If you opt-in, we automatically receive Data about your location and/or IP address whenever you interact with, or use, the Consumer Services (e.g. open the App, visit our website, etc.).
 We use various technologies to determine your location, such as the location services of your operating system or browser, sensor data from your device (e.g. magnetometer or barometer, Bluetooth data, beacon data, Wi-Fi access points, GPS data, and cell tower data), and other Data that may help us to understand your precise location.
 We may also collect additional Data about you when you use the Consumer Services.
 For example, we receive Data:

 *   relating to how you interact with the Consumer Services, such as your search terms, what pages you view, your access times, the time you spend on each page, your IP address, the redirected pages, or any messages you write to other users or post to the Consumer Services;
-*   relating to your device, such as your hardware model, operating system, unique ID, browser type, language, and wireless network;
+*   relating to your device, such as your hardware model, operating system, unique ID, browser type, language, and wireless network. and
 *   collected by cookies and other technologies, such as cookie ID, advertising ID or other unique advertising ID, web beacons, local storage and pixels.
 You can control certain types of cookies through your browser settings or other tools.
 You may review our Cookie Policy for further information.

 If you use our Apps and have enabled background location services in our Apps, you have permitted us to collect the above Data about you in the background even when you do not have the Apps open (as permitted by your device settings).
 You may turn off location services at any time by going to your device settings and toggling off background location.
 For more information about location, please see “Determining and Sharing Location” below.